How to Turn Helicopter Parents into Co-Pilots

 - Remind them the kids are learning through doing.
 Social interaction is a learned skill, and preschool is the perfect place to practice.
 The same child who may be observed sitting alone one moment may be joining a larger group a few minutes later.

 Letting go is never easy.
-From the day we welcome them into the world, we're preparing them to be independent.
-Helping families to embrace their child's burgeoning independence is essential.
+From the day we welcome them into the world, we're preparing our children to be independent.
+Helping families to embrace their child's burgeoning independence is essential to a successful partnership with their childcare and early education provider.

 - When a Touring Family Says “No Thank You”